Real-Time Update: LyondellBasell Industries N.V. (LYB) Stock Navigates the Market with Up-to-Date Data

 The stock of LyondellBasell Industries N.V.
-(LYB) has seen a -6.29% decrease in the past week, with a -9.09% drop in the past month, and a -12.78% decrease in the past quarter.
-The volatility ratio for the week is 1.85%, and the volatility levels for the past 30 days are at 2.00% for LYB.
-The simple moving average for the past 20 days is -5.42% for LYB’s stock, with a -2.85% simple moving average for the past 200 days.
+(LYB) has seen a 2.76% increase in the past week, with a -3.56% drop in the past month, and a -4.26% decrease in the past quarter.
+The volatility ratio for the week is 2.15%, and the volatility levels for the past 30 days are at 1.94% for LYB.
+The simple moving average for the past 20 days is -0.18% for LYB’s stock, with a 1.90% simple moving average for the past 200 days.

 Is It Worth Investing in LyondellBasell Industries N.V.
 (NYSE: LYB) Right Now?